guillefunc/MiscellaneousFunc/README.md

 This proyect would be update at random dates with different useful implementations of funcs and curious facts.
 Go func and have fun

-Useful files uploaded up to this day:
+Useful files uploaded up to this day:\n
   *[Methods for traversing collections]()